ccxt/ccxt/CONTRIBUTING.md

 /ccxt.php          # slave PHP version of the ccxt library
 ```

-Slave files are generated from the master files by the `build.sh` script:
+Slave files and docs are partially-generated from the master `ccxt.js` file by the `build.sh` script:
 ```shell
 #!/bin/bash